tetris245/ULTRAbc/README.md

 Changes for future version

 * Updated the high fame mode for Club Card Game with all the improvements made in BC since March 2024
+* Improved the diaper command by adding extra conditions for the custom parameters